 B-7.4 While disconnecting the cable from the battery, disconnect negative terminal first and while connecting the cable to the battery, connect positive terminal first.

 B-7.5 Never let the terminals of the battery to corrode.
-Battery terminals should be cleaned and apply petroleum jelly (Vaseline).
+Battery terminals should be cleaned and apply petroleum jelly (saseline).
 Never apply grease.

 B-7.6 To prevent battery explosions, keep sparks, lighted matches and open flame away from the top of battery.